sofiasotiriou/IPS-DEV/README.md

 ```{shell}
 bin/main
 ```
 The execution produces a CSV file containing the values to display in  _ressources/tab.csv_.
-Then, the file _src/plot.py_ is executed and displays the curves that correspond to the data/
+Then, the file _src/plot.py_ is executed and displays the curves that correspond to the data.

 ## Delete temporary elements